stephanie-castelblanco/stephanie-castelblanco.github.io/projects/PockerConnections.md

   - seniors
   - social interaction
   - connection
-summary: "Foster a sense of community through shared card-playing experiences."
+summary: "project encourage a feeling of unity by participating in communal card games."
 ---

 <img class="img-fluid" src="../img/pocker.png">

 Project Overview:
-Aims to bring joy, social interaction, and cognitive stimulation to seniors by encouraging them to play cards.
-With this project, seniors can connect with each other, build friendships, and maintain mental agility through card games, all in a supportive and engaging environment.
-I was fortunate enough to assist in this project during my high school years, and I can say from personal experience that it’s gratifying to see the happiness it brings to seniors.
-This project facilitates connections between seniors and younger participants for a mutually enjoyable experience.
+The project I was involved in aimed to bring joy, social interaction, and cognitive stimulation to seniors by encouraging them to play card games.
+As a volunteer, I spent a considerable amount of time with the seniors who were eager to participate in the card games.
+I found it to be a fantastic way to spend my afternoons.
+Card games allow Seniors to connect, build friendships, and maintain mental agility.
+The environment was always supportive, and the seniors were engaged in the games.
+It was heartwarming to see how the seniors would come alive and enjoy the games, bringing a sense of purpose and happiness.

+During my high school years, I was fortunate enough to assist in this project, and it was a gratifying experience to see the happiness it brought to seniors.
+This project enabled connections between seniors and younger participants, which provided a mutually enjoyable experience.

+As a volunteer, I helped to print materials with game rules and strategies and assisted the seniors in playing the card games.
+I also engaged in conversations with them, listened to their stories, and shared their experiences.
+Overall, the project was a success, and I am grateful for the opportunity to participate in it.

 Objectives:
 Provide seniors with regular opportunities for social interaction and connection.